ibm-cloud-docs/Cloudant/tutorials/create_query.md

 {: codeblock}

-The results are sorted by age in ascending order based on the values specified in the `sort` parameter.
+The results are sorted by age in ascending order based on the values that are specified in the `sort` parameter.

 ```json
     "sort": [